Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 This blog site is dedicated to the unknown good Samaritan who on Sunday, August 4, 2019 saved my life by giving me CPR until the ambulance arrived.
 I also want to thank the Sarasota County Rescue #1 and the ER at Sarasota Memorial Hospital.
 This blog site on voting and elections is what I’m doing with the life you gave me back.
 I hope you approve.

-Steve Scott, U.S. Citizen and Voter, Sarasota, Florida
+Steve Scott, Blogger on Voting and Elections, Sarasota, Florida

 Some of the ideas in this blog post are mine and some are from my 30 great sources listed in Appendix C., unless specifically noted.
 Since this blog post is meant for the average voter, not constitutional scholars, I have included few footnotes.
 (One source actually has 180 pages of footnotes!)
 My high school English teachers would role over in their graves over my lack of footnotes, so please don’t tell them.